openjdk/amber-docs/site/guides/text-blocks-guide.md

         blue
         """;

-**_G6.
+### G6.
 Avoid in-line text blocks within complex expressions, as doing so can distort readability.
-Consider refactoring to a local variable or to a static final field._**
+Consider refactoring to a local variable or to a static final field. {#G6}

     // ORIGINAL
     String poem = new String(Files.readAllBytes(Paths.get("jabberwocky.txt")));